Department of Classics

 203 Intermediate Latin I (3).
 Review of fundamentals.
 Reading in selected texts such as Catullus, Ovid, Cicero, or others.

 204 Intermediate Latin II (3).
 Review of fundamentals.
 Reading in selected texts such as Catullus, Ovid, Cicero, or others.

 205 Medieval Latin (3).
 Prerequisite, LATN 203.

 212 Accelerated Intermediate Latin (4).
 Prerequisite, LATN 102 or 111.
-Permission of the program director.
+Permission of the instructor.
 Taught in conjunction with LATN 602 in the spring.
 Review of Latin grammar, vocabulary building, and development of reading and translation skills.
 Students meet for a fourth session devoted to grammar, style, and poetics.

 221 Vergil (3).
 Prerequisite, LATN 204.
 Systematic review of Latin grammar.
 Reading in Virgil's Aeneid, normally two books in Latin, and the remainder in translation.
 First-year and sophomore elective.